ViscousTests/website/content/docs/health-and-longevity/alt-health.md

 I see this happening for interventions that benefit health too:

  - Most supplements (flagship example: resveratrol)
- - Some specific diets, like the blood type diet
+ - Some specific diets that make sweeping generalizations, like the blood type diet

+It's entirely possible that some of these things actually do have a measurable effect size that I haven't found in the literature yet; if they do please let me know!

 I suspect people keep doing this for several reasons, depending on the cause/intervention: